This page contains affiliate links. For more information please read my Disclosure Policy.

 When all is said and done and you and your guests have enjoyed a hearty slice of your gorgeous pumpkin layer cake, what about leftovers?

 Good news, cake freezes incredibly well.
-Just like that wedding cake you save for your 1st anniversary, you can freeze wedges or individual slices for later.
-I recommend about 3 to 4 months though, rather than a year.
+Freeze wedges or individual slices.
+I recommend about 3 to 4 months at most.

 You can also freeze before frosting if you prefer to get the cakes baked weeks in advance of when you plan to decorate.